Henry8r8w/Opti-School/README.md

 ## cold email
 ### Structure
-An automated email sending toolkit
+A batch email sending toolkit
 - **tools components**
     - **`load_db`**: where you specify recipients ("email", "firstName lastName")
     - **`models`**: where your db methods are specified